Write to Culture Secretary Lisa Nandy MP here

 - Read our update on the Anthropic case and access the searchable settlement website here.

-- Read our advice for authors who have found their work in the LibGen database of pirated work used by Meta to train AI, and find out about the joint letter we delivered to Meta here
+- Read the advice we issued to authors who found their work in the LibGen database of pirated work used by Meta to train AI, and find out about the joint letter we delivered to Meta here

 - Read our guideline Using AI as a research and writing tool – the risks